pytorch/tutorials/advanced_source/privateuseone.rst

 However, the previous ``PrivateUse1`` mechanism is not fully capable of integrating with the new backend, because it lacks some related support in certain modules, such as Storage, AMP, Distributed, and so on.

-With the arrival of Pytorch 2.1.0, a series of optimizations and enhancements have been made for ``PrivateUse1`` in terms of new backend integration, and it is now possible to support the integration of new devices rapidly and efficiently.
+With the arrival of PyTorch 2.1.0, a series of optimizations and enhancements have been made for ``PrivateUse1`` in terms of new backend integration, and it is now possible to support the integration of new devices rapidly and efficiently.

 How to integrate new backend via PrivateUse1
 --------------------------------------------

-In this section, we will discuss the details of integrating the new backend into Pytorch via ``PrivateUse1``, which mainly consists of the following parts:
+In this section, we will discuss the details of integrating the new backend into PyTorch via ``PrivateUse1``, which mainly consists of the following parts:

 1. Register kernels for the new backend.